-The Division of Youth within the Department of Culture, Youth and Media is responsible for implementing the youth and children's rights policy of the Flemish Government.
+The Division knowledge and policy, team transversal and international, within the department of Culture, Youth and Media is responsible for implementing the youth and children's rights policy of the Flemish government.
 It promotes and stimulates a rich and various offer of non-profit socio-cultural activities for children and young people between 3 and 30 years old.
 It provides operational subventions and project grants to youth organisations, it supports and guides local authorities in developing their own local youth policy.
-Furthermore, it plays a co-ordinating role in developing the Flemish youth and children's rights policy plan and in monitoring the implementation of the Convention on the Rights of the Child in all Flemish policy domains.
-It also closely observes international youth policy by its presence at many bi- and multilateral forums.
+Furthermore, it plays a coordinating role in developing the Flemish youth and children's rights policy plan and in monitoring the implementation of the Convention on the Rights of the Child in all Flemish policy domains.
+It also closely observes international youth policy by its presence at many bi- and multilateral fora.
 Finally, it is responsible for managing the camping equipment lending service.

-Source: www.cjsm.be
+www.cjsm.be